tldraw/tldraw-offline-nightly/README.md

 # tldraw desktop (staging)

-The staging channel for [tldraw desktop](https://github.com/tldraw/tldraw-desktop) — built continuously from the latest source so the team can dogfood unreleased changes in a packaged build before they ship to stable users.
+The staging channel for [tldraw desktop](https://github.com/tldraw/tldraw-desktop) — built continuously from the latest source in a packaged build before they ship to stable users.

 Staging is intended for **internal/team use**.
 If you're an end user, install the stable build from [tldraw-desktop releases](https://github.com/tldraw/tldraw-desktop/releases/latest) instead.